Skip to product information

 🦉 Features the legendary owl of Athens

-⚔ Circulated during the age of Macedonian expansion and the successors of Alexander the Great
+⚔ Circulated during the age of Philip II, Alexander the Great, and the Hellenistic kingdoms

 Own This Piece of History